Binsabbar/dynamic-nginx-config/README.md

 ## So what's the solution?

 I wanted to create my own script that generates nginx conf files on the fly and add that to my cicd pipeline.
-However, I did want to re-invent the wheel, hence, I started looking around and found this tool (confd)[https://github.com/kelseyhightower/confd] made by @kelseyhightower.
+However, I did want to re-invent the wheel, hence, I started looking around and found this tool [confd](https://github.com/kelseyhightower/confd) made by [@kelseyhightower](https://github.com/kelseyhightower).

 It is simple.
 Create a template and data source, and let `confd` do the rest for you!
-I won't go deep into how it works, you can read that (here)[https://github.com/kelseyhightower/confd/blob/master/docs/quick-start-guide.md].
+I won't go deep into how it works, you can read that [here](https://github.com/kelseyhightower/confd/blob/master/docs/quick-start-guide.md).
 There are three main files you need:

 1. template file to render (in `./templates`)
 2. template resource config file (in `./confd`): basically tells `confd`